nameer-rizvi/spa_boilerplate/README.md

   - header component;
   - home page component;
   - 404 page component;
-  - themes for root element; and,
+  - themes for root element;
-  - sass stylesheet.
+  - sass stylesheet; and,
+  - initial get function in app.js to fetch data (via axios) from the api route.
 - Redux, with a store setup that includes:
   - history + connected-react-router for SPA routing;
   - redux-thunk + redux-promise for creating api middleware;
-  - redux-devtools, for the use of the extension on Chrome; and,
+  - redux-devtools for the use of the extension on Chrome; and,
-  - a root reducer with router & client configs preloaded.
+  - a root reducer with router & client configs pre-loaded.
 - Service worker registration in production.

 ### Express